Frasinyk/dz-1/README.md

-new data in readMe file
+new data in README file